 ‘I thought I was coming on a writing course.
 Now I realise it’s really about how we live.’
 (Participant on a 2013 retreat)

 At the hub of all my work is my belief in human potential, and the power of the human spirit in conjunction with inspiration and creative expression to renew, re-envision and regenerate itself.
+To this I bring my therapy training and study of depth/archetypal psychology, which has underpinned my life since the 1980s.
 Alongside this is my own passionate commitment to deep ecology, plus a strong need to celebrate: this earth, its beings, the fact of being alive.

 My own creative work primarily takes shape through words and images: my books and my paintings.